chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

         "debug_key": "987"
       },

-      // Optional list of zero or more aggregatable keys.
+      // Optional dictionary of aggregation key identifiers and corresponding
-      "Attribution-Reporting-Register-Aggregatable-Source": [
+      // key pieces.
-        {
+      "Attribution-Reporting-Register-Aggregatable-Source": {
-          // Required string to identify the key.
-          "id": "a",

-          // Required uint128 formatted as a base-16 string.
+          // Value is uint128 formatted as a base-16 string.
-          "key_piece": "0x1"
+          "a": "0x1"
       }
-      ]
     }
   ],